 I’m passionate about literature, I find immense joy in music, I’m way too addicted to sugar, I’m super into science, and I think way too much about the most useless things.

 I wrote my first short story when I was 7.
 I started writing more and more stories, and submitted some to my local library’s children short story competition.

 And I won!

 That was an incredibly empowering experience, especially with the support I got from my parents.

 I went on to write my first two books (novellas/novellettes, as they were 20,000 words each) when I was 10 years old.
 They weren’t very good and they haven’t been published, but it was good practice.

 Looking back, those experiences seem like they happened an eternity ago.
-As you read this, I’m currently working on a four-book fantasy series.
-The third book will be released in July 2022.
+As you read this, I have just released a four-book fantasy series!
+Ten-year-old me would be proud.
+(P.S.
 You can check the series out here.